Climate Commitments

 Portfolio carbon footprint and PwC limited assurance review

-The 2023 carbon footprint calculation and results, accompanied by PwC’s independent opinion, are available in the Reports section of our website.
+The 2024 carbon footprint calculation and results, accompanied by PwC’s independent review, are available in the Reports section of our website.